HubSpot/dropwizard-guicier/README.md

 access to the `Bootstrap`, `Configuration`, and `Environment` inside of the `configure` method.
 This can be used to do conditional binding, [for example](https://github.com/jhaber/dropwizard-guicier-example/blob/b050d7487b6ab34d351b57a0dde4f0267f0c745e/src/main/java/com/hubspot/dropwizard/example/ExampleModule.java#L21-L24)
 - Any `Managed`, `Task`, `HealthCheck`, or `ServerLifecycleListener` bound in Guice will be added to Dropwizard for you, [for example](https://github.com/jhaber/dropwizard-guicier-example/blob/b050d7487b6ab34d351b57a0dde4f0267f0c745e/src/main/java/com/hubspot/dropwizard/example/ExampleModule.java#L32-L38) (must be eager singletons for this to work)
-- There is a multibinder for `ContainerRequestFilter`, `ContainerResponseFilter`, and `ResourceFilterFactory` which can be used to add filters via Guice, [for example](https://github.com/jhaber/dropwizard-guicier-example/blob/b050d7487b6ab34d351b57a0dde4f0267f0c745e/src/main/java/com/hubspot/dropwizard/example/ExampleModule.java#L26-L30)

 ## Examples
 There is an [example project](https://github.com/jhaber/dropwizard-guicier-example) you can clone and play with if you'd like to get